eBay or Kijiji? How to get the best price on both

 The most appealing aspect of eBay is the fact that it’s a global marketplace.
 When you’re looking for a specific item to purchase, there’s a very good chance that it’ll be available on eBay.
 And seeing as how the platform has 169 million active buyers, you have a fairly high chance of encountering someone interested in your items, if you use it to your best advantage.

 Don’t stress about fees—Generally speaking, listing items on eBay are free (at least for the first 50 listings in a month).
 However, you do need to pay a fee if your items are sold.
 As for taxes, you report the income if you sold the item for more than what you paid for it.
-Charging GST/HST would only apply if you’re registered, which only becomes mandatory when you make $30,000 in profit in a year.
+Charging GST/HST would only apply if you’re registered, which only becomes mandatory when you make $30,000 in revenue in a year.

 Getting your items listed—eBay walks you through the listing process so you shouldn’t have any issues putting your stuff up for sale.
 Some of the most popular categories on eBay include fashion, home & garden, electronics, auto parts & accessories, and collectibles, so you might be sitting on a gold mine at home.
 Although the auction option is still popular, more than 80% of items on eBay are sold at a fixed price so research how much your stuff is worth by looking up similar items on eBay and other second-hand retail sites, then list it.